supervisely/developer-portal/api-references/supervisely-annotation-json-format/point-clouds.md

 ## Key id map file

 The basic idea behind key-id-map is that it maps the unique identifiers of entities from Supervisely to local entities keys.
 It is needed for such local data manipulations as cloning entities and reassigning relations between them.
-Examples of entities in `key_id_map.json`: datasets (videos/episodes), tags, objects, figures.
+Examples of entities in `key_id_map.json`: datasets (videos), tags, objects, figures.

 ```json
 {